Prelude, Fugue and Allegro in E-flat major, BWV 998

 Prelude, Fugue, and Allegro in E-flat major, BWV 998, is a musical composition written by Johann Sebastian Bach for Lute or Harpsichord.

 The piece was written around 1735.
-The original manuscript with the title "Prelude pour la Luth. ò Cembal.
-Par J.S.
-Bach" was sold at Christie's on July 13, 2016 for £2,518,500.
+The original manuscript with the title "Prelude pour la Luth. ò Cembal. par J.S.
+Bach" was sold at Christie's on July 13, 2016, for £2,518,500.

 Structure

 Prelude

-The Prelude is similar to the Well-Tempered Clavier (the second book of which dates from around the same time as this work), in which there are many arpeggios.
-There is a pause in the motion, when just before the coda, there is a fermata over a third-inversion seventh chord with a rich suspension.
+The Prelude is similar to many in the Well-Tempered Clavier (the second book of which dates from around the same time as this work), in that it is composed of many arpeggios.
+There is a pause in the motion when, just before the coda, there is a fermata over a third-inversion seventh chord with a rich suspension.
 There is a rare example of explicit consecutive fifths in the left-hand of bar 46.

 Fugue

 The Fugue is one of only three that Bach wrote in ternary form, with an exact repetition of its contrapuntally active opening section framing a texturally contrasting central section.